 How long does it take to end the parental rights of the birth mother and birth father?

 The parental rights of both the birth mother and birth father must be ended in order for you to adopt a child.
-The time needed to end their rights varies from immediately after the birth of the child up to 6-7 months.
+The time needed to end their rights varies from immediately after the birth of the child up to many months.
 Every state is different and almost every situation is different and that is one of the reasons you should have the help of an adoption agency or adoption attorney.
 The links Birth Parents Rights and Adopting Family Rights may help you understand this issue.

 What are the important child adoption laws?